playfularchitect/FastFractionComputing/Releases/Readme.md

-1. Open Colab Using Provided Links
+1. Download the 4 files starting with warpfrac

-2. Download the 4 files starting with warpfrac
+2. Open Colab Using Provided Links

-3. Hit start/play button in colab to run the one code cell you will find for each GPU
+4. Hit start/play button in colab to run the one code cell you will find for the GPU's

-4. Give code the files it asks for
+5. Give code the files it asks for